Filip3Kx/Filip3Kx/README.md

 ### Hi there 👋

 - Was a lab technician with expirience in managing a large-scale on-premise environment.
-- Currently working as a DevOps mostly in GCP
+- Currently working as a DevOps Engineer mostly in GCP

 Trying out different technologies